casframe/rabbit-turkey-project/Usa-Nana.md

 - If successful, a hero appears, but if it fails, a monster might be summoned instead.
 - **Faith and despair of humans wavering between the end and the reconstruction of the world.**
 - Each episode features **insert songs (in the form of chants or recollections)** that add structural and emotional depth to the story.
+- The story is differentiated by the if stories of successful and unsuccessful summonses.

 ---

 ## Notes